yukinarit/pyserde/docs/en/decorators.md

 >     ...
 > ```
 >
-> But if you're a PEP681 compliant type checker (e.g. pyright) user, you don't get the type error because pyserde supports [PEP681 dataclass_transform](https://peps.python.org/pep-0681/)
+> But if you use a PEP681 compliant type checker (e.g. pyright), you don't get the type error because pyserde supports [PEP681 dataclass_transform](https://peps.python.org/pep-0681/)

 ## `@serialize`/`@deserialize`

 `@serialize` and `@deserialize` are used by `@serde` under the hood.
-It's recommended to use the decorators in such cases:
+We recommend to use those two decorators in the following cases.
+Otherwise `@serde` is recommended.
 * You only need either serialization or deserialization functionality
-* You want to have different class attributes
+* You want to have different class attributes as below

 ```python
 @deserialize(rename_all = "snakecase")